 Fellows become competent in critical care management and procedures for these patients in the ICU.
 In addition, fellows have the opportunity to learn about the business and administrative aspects of ICU-based care necessary for successful implementation of quality care and quality-improvement initiatives.

 The curriculum also covers the processes and accrediting bodies for delivery of acute stroke patient care.

 The 24-month curriculum includes these core rotations:

 |Transplant critical care (lung or liver)

 Each month, fellows have primary responsibility to the assigned clinical or elective rotation.
 Each rotation has specific goals and learning objectives that are reviewed at the beginning and end of each rotation.

-Clinical conferences, seminars, small discussion groups, journal clubs, didactic courses and one-on-one instruction are an integral part of the Neurocritical Care Fellowship.
+Clinical conferences, seminars, small discussion groups, journal clubs, didactic courses and one-on-one instruction are integral parts of the Neurocritical Care Fellowship.

-Throughout your fellowship you will participate, and periodically present, at weekly conferences, including:
+Throughout your fellowship, you participate in and periodically present at weekly conferences, including:

 - Neurocritical care conferences